panacloud/bootcamp-2020/README.md

 ### All Bootcamp 2020 participants who have completed 12 projects and want to work with Panacloud, please send a Whatsapp message to Zia Khan at 92-300-826-3374 after completing 12 projects.

-## Class 42-50: Jamstack Ecommerce: Stripe, Shopify, and Snipcart
+## Part XI: Jamstack Ecommerce: Stripe, Shopify, and Snipcart

 [JAMstack Ecommerce Learning Project Repo (Ecommerce Projects 00 - 06)](https://github.com/panacloud-modern-global-apps/jamstack-ecommerce)